SrikanthPagadarai/nextgen-wireless-dl-demos/demos/dpd/README.md

 # Digital Pre-Distortion (DPD) Demo

-This demo implements Digital Pre-Distortion techniques for power amplifier (PA) linearization in wireless communication systems.
+This demo implements Digital Pre-Distortion techniques for power amplifier (PA) linearization in wireless communication systems which use a 5G-like time-frequency resource grid.
 It supports two DPD methods: Neural Network (NN) DPD and Least-Squares (LS) DPD.
+In both methods, the DPD parameters are identified in an indirect learning architecture.

 ## Overview